iVP-GmbH/iVP-gitbook/home/ivp-hub/application-management/repair-installations.md

 ---
 title: Repair installations
-description: How to repair an installation of an application.
+description: How to repair an installation of an iVP application.
 ---

 If you repeatedly encounter a serious issue like a crash or freeze of your application it could originate from a corrupted application installation.
 By repairing an installation you can fix this issue without the need of a re-installation.

 ## Select an application

-Got to the __Application__ tab of the iVP Hub and click on the application you want to repair.
+Open the __Application__ tab of the iVP Hub and click on the application you want to repair.

 ![Select an application](../../../.gitbook/assets/hub_application.png)